 You can suggest that Kumiho is a light robot, Haechi is a medium one and Bulgasari is heavy, but this is not exactly the case here.
 We are gradually moving away from our old classification: new robots are all balanced around the same weight category, but each has its own shtick that allows it to stand out.

 Kumiho is all about skill and evasion.
-When you master its movement patterns, you can be an annoying little flea up until you get enough of it — but stay on one place for a few seconds and you’ll get melted in a blink of an eye.
+When you master its movement patterns, you can be an annoying little flea up until you get enough of it — but stay still for a few seconds and you’ll get melted in a blink of an eye.
 If you prefer a more straightforward approach, choose Haechi and Bulgasari.
 These two trade away some of their mobility for more protection to lead the charge head-on.

 Both shields AND dash?
 Isn’t that… excessive?